Last updated on January 9th, 2023 at 05:24 pm

 Scheinselbständigkeit is a sliding scale.

-There are a number of criteria for being a “genuine” freelancer.
+There are a number of criteria for being a “genuine” freelancer in Germany.
 The more you violate, the more likely it is that the Finanzamt will look at your business, decide you’re actually Scheinselbständig, and impose the appropriate sanctions.